rook2pawn/node-matchmaker/README.md

 =====

 Want to pair players?
 Couples?
 Patients and Doctors?
-Any situation where you need to immediately pair two "things" you can use Matchmaker!
+Any situation where you need to immediately pair two things you can use Matchmaker!

 Matchmaker allows you to pair objects according to a per object preference-evaluation function.